Swim University

 Solar Salt

-The downside is, seawater contains a lot of bacteria that can not only survive but thrive in salty conditions.
+The downside is that seawater contains a lot of bacteria that can not only survive but thrive in salty conditions.
 It also has millions of teeny tiny brine shrimp in it.
 Despite their size, they’re still an impurity in the salt remaining from the evaporated seawater.
 And the more water that evaporates, the more the brine shrimp thrive in the salty environment.

 Sadly, as the evaporation process continues, the salt level becomes so high that it kills all the little brine shrimp.
 So now instead of just shrimp in your pool salt, you have millions of tiny shrimp carcasses.
 We’re not quite sure one is really better than the other.